Why your sim time needs a plan, not just power.

 Simulator golf is a game-changer for maintaining your swing through the winter.
 But without the right approach, treating indoor sessions like casual practice can lead to unexpected injuries.
 Here is why your off-season needs a strategy.

 Even in a heated indoor facility, your body likely enters from the cold outdoors.
-Research shows that a 10-degree drop in ambient temperature can result in a 2-yard loss of carry distance, often tempting golfers to swing harder to compensate.
-Cold muscles have reduced elasticity and are significantly more prone to strain.
+Cold muscles have reduced elasticity and are significantly more prone to strain, and golfers who feel short on distance in the cold are often tempted to swing harder to compensate.

 The Fix: Never skip the warm-up.
 A 10-minute dynamic routine (not static stretching) increases blood flow and prepares your joints for explosive movement.